10sr/git-command-el/README.md

 Dead simple git interface.

-This packgage provides a way to invoke Git with command-line interface using minibuffer.
+This packgage provides a way to invoke Git from a command-line interface using minibuffer.
 While runnning git command, `$GIT_EDITOR` and `$GIT_PAGER` are set nicely so you can use emacsclient to open files and get outputs.